Zoom in or out on functional features by restricting their domain to a specified window.

 effectively cropping the functional data to focus on a specific region of interest.

-from package tf.
+Calls tf::tf_zoom() from package tf.

 Parameters

-The parameters are the parameters inherited from PipeOpTaskPreprocSimple
+The parameters are the parameters inherited from PipeOpTaskPreprocSimple,

 as well as the following parameters:

 The lower limit of the domain.
 Can be a single value applied to all functional columns, or a numeric of length equal to the number of observations.
-The window includes all values where argument >=begin
+The window includes all values where argument >=- begin.
+If not specified, defaults to the lower limit of each function's domain.

 The upper limit of the domain.